HongxingDeng/MobileViT-Pose/README.md

 Keywords: Cattle; Body Size; Automatic measurement; Stereo vision; Pose estimation

 **Highlights**
-Stereo vision and pose estimation were fused for accurate cow’s body size measurement CREStereo was robust and with high-precision for agricultural context description MobileViT-Pose model was rapid and accurate for point localization measurement The proposed method was deployable for rapidly cow’s body size measurement
+🔥Stereo vision and pose estimation were fused for accurate cow’s body size measurement 🔥CREStereo was robust and with high-precision for agricultural context description 🔥MobileViT-Pose model was rapid and accurate for point localization measurement 🔥The proposed method was deployable for rapidly cow’s body size measurement